ersJava/book-service/README.md

 A simple service that allows CRUD operations for a book managing system that stores books and respective notes.

+Please see YAML document for API instructions.

 ## Project Details

 Config server: https://github.com/ersJava/book-service-config-server

-Please see YAML application usage.

-This application implements REST microservices, queue producers and consumers, and using Feign web service clients.The Book Service is a typical Spring Boot REST web service with Controller, DAO, and Service Layer components and acts as the edge service for the system with Eureka.
+This application implements REST microservices, queue producers and consumers, and using Feign web service clients.The Book Service is a typical Spring Boot REST web service with Controller, DAO (utilizing Jdbc and prepared statements), and Service Layer components and acts as the edge service for the system with Eureka.
+Exceptions are handled through Controller Advice and return proper HTTP status codes and data when exception occur.

 All operations are done through the Book Service.

 ### Technologies Used
 * Java